aws-actions/aws-codebuild-run-build/README.md

 seems complicated if we are to handle every eventuality.

 With this in mind,
-we chose to focus on starting a build with configured similarly to `actions/checkout@v2`.
+we chose to focus on running a build with configured similarly to `actions/checkout@v2`.
 Monitoring this build's CloudWatchLog and reporting progress as it happens, and when the build completes succeeding or failing based on the build's status.